Quantum simulations of quantum electrodynamics in Coulomb gauge: Introduction

-\textbf{\textit{Introduction}}.
 Gauge field theory is an essential cornerstone of the standard model (SM) as it describes the fundamental laws governing the interactions between elementary particles \cite{Yang:1954ek,Peskin:1995ev,Weinberg:1995mt}.
 There are non-perturbative problems within the SM, such as the long-distance physics in Quantum Chromodynamics (QCD), including the QCD phase diagram \cite{Shuryak:1980tp}, hadron structure \cite{Collins:1989gx}, etc. Non-perturbative approaches, such as lattice QCD, have been proposed to address these problems \cite{Wilson:1974sk,Ding:2015ona,Ji:2020ect}.
-However, due to the sign problem of the Monte Carlo algorithm \cite{Troyer:2004ge}, lattice QCD faces challenges when simulating time-dependent and finite-density systems.
+However, due to the sign problem of the Monte Carlo algorithms \cite{Troyer:2004ge}, lattice QCD faces challenges when simulating time evolutions and finite-density systems.
 These challenges prompt the exploration of alternative non-perturbative methods for simulating gauge field theories.
+The quantum computing method is one of the choices \cite{Feynman:1981tf}.